mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 1 - Publishing your first Web Apps/README.md

 ### The Layout

-In file `/Views/Shared/_Layout.cshtml`, under this line of code :
+Open the file `/Views/Shared/_Layout.cshtml`.
+Find this line of code:

 ```html
 <li><a asp-area="" asp-controller="Home" asp-action="Index">Home</a></li>
 ```

-add link to RunnerPerformances section :
+Under the line of code enter the following to add a link to the RunnerPerformances section :

 ```html
 <li><a asp-area="" asp-controller="RunnerPerformances" asp-action="Index">RunnerPerformances</a></li>